Configuring an SMI-S Provider for iSCSI Target Server in VMM

 Remove-SCStorageProvider -StorageProvider (Get-SCStorageProvider -Name "Microsoft iSCSI Target Provider")

 This article demonstrated only a few of the tasks that you can perform with VMM by using the SMI-S provider.
-For information about additional Windows PowerShell cmdlets that you can use to manage storage by using the SMI-S provider, see Cmdlet Reference for System Center 2012 - Virtual Machine Manager.
+For information about additional Windows PowerShell cmdlets that you can use to manage storage by using the SMI-S provider, see Cmdlet Reference for Virtual Machine Manager in System Center 2012 R2.